-The Paul C. Kupchok Wildlife Rehabilitation Center features 50 permanently disabled or imprinted raptors and other native wildlife.
-It also is home to reptiles, amphibians, insects and fish that are part of the wildlife classroom.
-Licensed by the U.S. Fish & Wildlife Service and the New York State Department of Environmental Conservation to maintain and rehabilitate birds of prev. the Wildlife Center treats, rehabilitates and releases injured, orphaned or distressed birds and specializes in hawks, falcons, eagles. owls, vultures, and songbirds.
-Small mammals are also handled on occasion.
+The Paul C. Kupchok Wildlife Rehabilitation Center is home to 50 permanently disabled or imprinted raptors and other native wildlife.
+It also houses reptiles, amphibians, insects and fish that are part of the wildlife classroom.
+Licensed by the U.S. Fish & Wildlife Service and the New York State Department of Environmental Conservation to maintain and rehabilitate birds of prey, the Wildlife Center treats, rehabilitates and releases injured, orphaned or distressed birds and specializes in hawks, falcons, eagles, owls, vultures, and songbirds.
+On occasion, small mammals are handled.
 The Wildlife Center features a beautiful education center, animal triage care area and has large display and flight cages, woodland paths and naturalistic habitats.
-State licensed wildlife rehabilitators, an wildlife educator and animal caretaker comprise the staff in this area.
+State licensed wildlife rehabilitators, a wildlife educator and animal caretaker comprise the staff in this area.

 Interns in this area assist wildlife classes, work one-on-one with students, learn about wildlife rehabilitation, maintain the center and become primary caregivers for the animals.
-Children participate in all activities and learn that wildlife should never be pets and must be respected from a distance with a different set of rules.
+Children participate in all activities and learn that wildlife should never be kept as pets and must be respected from a distance with a different set of rules.

 Wildlife classes provide opportunities for children to learn and appreciate nature and promote awareness of ecology and natural environment.
 Students assist in animal care by preparing diets, cleaning bowls, filling water, and designing enriched habitats with staff to keep animals stimulated.
 Although students' hands-on contact with the wild animals is limited, they learn from their experience.
-Rehabilitated bird releases often are timed to coincide with a child's discharge from Green Chimneys, creating a wonderful parallel between the animal's recovery and the child's own healing and growth.
+Rehabilitated bird releases are often timed to coincide with a child's discharge from Green Chimneys, creating a wonderful parallel between the animal's recovery and the child's own healing and growth.